Slaymish/bank-finances-sync/README.md

 }
 ```

+Place your Google service account JSON file in the project root.

 ### 5. Create your Sheet tabs

 Create tabs named `Transactions` and `CategoryMap` with the column headers shown above.